86lekwenshiung/GA-Data-Science-Immersive-Projects/AMES Housing Price Prediction(P2)/README.md

 <a name = 'Observation'></a>
-## Key Observation from Analysis
+## Key Observation from Models?
 [(back to top)](#content_page)

 * To list down key features from

 <a name = 'Observation'></a>
-## Application on Models on Client's Case Study
+## Application on Models on Client's Business Case
 [(back to top)](#content_page)

 1. We establish the baseline score for our client model, in this example , the key features as show: